-Last weekend I made my favorite Very Berry Blackberry Dump Cake and I couldn't wait to share the recipe with all of you.
-Whenever I have blackberries on hand I usually make this recipe or my simple cobbler.
-If I had to make a choice out of the two the dump cake would be the winner by far.
+Last weekend I made my favorite Very Berry Blackberry Dump Cake and I couldn't wait to share it with y'all.
+Whenever I have blackberries on hand I always make this recipe or or blackberry cobbler.
+If I had to make a choice out of the two the dump cake would definitely be the winner.

-1 - 3 oz box raspberry or blackberry jell-o
+1 - 3 oz box blackberry fusion or raspberry Jell-O, dry

-1 - 18 oz box yellow or butter cake mix
+1 - 15 ounce box french vanilla or yellow butter recipe cake mix, dry

 1/2 - cup pecans pieces, optional

 Preheat oven to 350 degrees.
 Spread berries into a 9 x 13 inch baking pan.
-Mix jell-O and sugar together and sprinkle over the berries.
+Mix the dry Jell-O and the sugar together, and sprinkle over the berries.

-Sprinkle the cake mix over the jell-o and berries.
-If using nuts add them now.
-Pour the melted butter over the cake mix and then slowly add the water.
+Sprinkle the dry cake mix over the Jell-O. Pour the melted butter over the cake mix and then slowly add the water.
+Sprinkle nuts over the top if using.

-Bake @ 350 degrees for 35-45 minutes or until the top is golden brown and the cake is done when a toothpick inserted into the cake portion comes out clean.
+Bake @ 350 degrees for 35-40 minutes or until the top is golden brown and bubbly.
+Test the cake with a toothpick until it comes out clean.

 Let cool before serving.
 Serve with a dollop of whipped cream or vanilla ice cream.